These Japanese Chicanas May Challenge What You Think About Cultural Appropriation

-In the 1990s, Mexican Americans in East Los Angeles found themselves a surprising fanbase 5,000 miles away.
-Propelled by the international popularity of lowrider cars and movies like Selena, Mi Vida Loca and Cheech and Chong, a community of Japanese people in Nagoya fell hard for Chicano culture.
-Among them were women who found something appealing in the style of that scene: masculine workwear, big hoop earrings, bold makeup and lots of tattoos.
+In the 1990s, Mexican Americans in East Los Angeles found themselves a surprising fanbase a five thousand miles away.
+Propelled by the international popularity of lowrider cars and movies like Selena, Mi Vida Loca, and Cheech and Chong, a community of Japanese people in Nagoya fell hard for Chicano culture.
+Among them were women who found something appealing in the style of that scene: Masculine workwear, big hoop earrings, bold makeup, and lots of tattoos.

 Advertisement